develop-algoritma/cordova-plugin-ble-central/README.md

 See the [examples](https://github.com/don/cordova-plugin-ble-central/tree/master/examples) for ideas on how this plugin can be used.

 ## Notes
-This is a fork of [origial project](https://github.com/don/cordova-plugin-ble-central/tree/master/)
+This is a fork of [this original project](https://github.com/don/cordova-plugin-ble-central/tree/master/) written by [Don Coleman](https://github.com/don)

-We add support for requestMTU function on Android if your device require more than 20 bytes data packet size.
+We add support for [requestMtu](#requestMtu) function on Android if your device require more than 20 bytes data packet size.

 ## Supported Platforms